coolbnjmn/CBPhotoPicker/README.md

 ### v0.1.14
 - Fixed tiny bug, should resolve a possible crash in a user's code.

+### v0.1.15
+- Added DZNEmptyDataSet as an imported framework, so as to have better no data scenarios for users.

 ## In the Pipeline
 - add rotation back in
 - add more customization